Samwel-93/WEEK-3-IP-Moringa-Data-Science-/README.md

 # **MTN COTE D'IVOIRE INFRASTRUCTURE UPGRADE PROJECT ANALYSIS**

 ## **Project Overview**
-MTN Cote d'Ivoire, a leading telecom company in Cote d'Ivoire, would like to upgrade its technology infrastructure for mobilr users in the country.
+MTN Cote d'Ivoire, a leading telecom company in Cote d'Ivoire, would like to upgrade its technology infrastructure for mobile users in the country.
 Below is a set of data files have been shared for analysis.

 **Datasets that we will need for this project are:**